 Touchless Biometric Systems (TBS) supply the world’s most reliable and accurate biometric devices.
 Whether you install fingerprint or iris recognition, you will know that the identity of every individual is certain.
 Traditional methods of identification such as cards or fobs can easily be shared or stolen, leaving the system open to abuse.
 A US study in 2017 suggests that a staggering $373 million per annum was lost to ‘buddy punching’ (having a co-worker clock-in on your behalf).

 Easy to Use

 TBS’ biometric terminals have been designed with the user in mind.
 Touchscreen user interfaces provide real-time feedback to ensure reliable biometric recognition, without the need for complicated training.

 The TBS system architecture has been designed to enable time and attendance, workforce management, and payroll providers to easily integrate our hardware.
 APIs allow user and event information to be securely exchanged between 3rd party systems.
-Behind the scenes, we take care of all of the complexities of database encryption, database synchronization and algorithms.
+Behind the scenes, we take care of all of the complexities of database encryption, database synchronization, and algorithms.

-Save on the cost of manual processes by automating employee time and attendance, from the first clocking in event right through to payroll.
+Save on the cost of manual processes by automating employee time and attendance, from the first clocking-in event right through to payroll.

 Fairness and Equality

 Adopting a biometric time and attendance system levels the playing field for all employees.
-Your organisation will have real-time information of exactly when employees arrived and left, as well as how many hours were worked.
-Those who work under their contracted hours can easily be identified, but just as importantly, those who consistently go above and beyond their expected hours can be recognised and rewarded.
+Your organization will have real-time information of exactly when employees arrived and left, as well as how many hours were worked.
+Those who work under their contracted hours can easily be identified, but just as importantly, those who consistently go above and beyond their expected hours can be recognized and rewarded.
 Fairness for all!